 The conference may be omitted if the Principal or designee determines that an emergency situation exists.
 An “emergency situation” involves a clear and present danger to the lives, safety or health of students or Charter School personnel.
 If a student is suspended without this conference, both the parent/guardian and student shall be notified of the student’s right to return to school for the purpose of a conference.

-At the conference, the pupil shall be informed of the reason for the disciplinary action and the evidence against him or her and shall be given the opportunity to present his or her version and evidence in his or her defense in accordance with Education Code Section 47605(b)(5)(J)(i).
-This conference shall be held within two school days of when the student was suspended, unless the pupil waives this right or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.
-No penalties may be imposed on a pupil for failure of the pupil’s parent or guardian to attend a conference with Charter School .
+At the conference, the pupil shall be informed of the reason for the disciplinary action and the evidence against him or her and shall be given the opportunity to present his or her version and evidence in his or her defense. in accordance with Education Code Section 47605(b)(5)(J)(i).
+This conference shall be held within two (2) school days of when the student was suspended, unless the pupil waives this right or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.
+No penalties may be imposed on a pupil for failure of the pupil’s parent or guardian to attend a conference with Charter School officials.
 Reinstatement of the suspended pupil shall not be contingent upon attendance by the pupil’s parent or guardian at the conference.

 2. Notice to Parents/Guardians

-At the time of the suspension, or designee shall make a reasonable effort to contact the parent/guardian by telephone or in person Whenever a student is suspended, the shall in writing of the suspension and the date of return following suspension.
+At the time of the suspension, an administrator or designee shall make a reasonable effort to contact the parent/guardian by telephone or in person.
+Whenever a student is suspended, the parent/guardian shall be notified in writing of the suspension and the date of return following suspension.
 This notice shall state the specific offense(s) committed by the student.
-In addition, the notice also state the date and time when the student may return to school. to ask the parent/guardian to regarding matters pertinent to the suspension, the notice may request that the parent/guardian respond to such requests without delay.
+In addition, the notice may also state the date and time when the student may return to school.
+If Charter School officials wish to ask the parent/guardian to confer regarding matters pertinent to the suspension, the notice may request that the parent/guardian respond to such requests without delay.

 3. Suspension Time Limits/Recommendation for Expulsion

-Suspensions, when not including a recommendation for expulsion, shall not exceed five (5) consecutive school days per suspension Upon a recommendation of expulsion by the Principal, the pupil and the pupil’s guardian or representative will be invited to a conference to determine if the suspension for the pupil should be extended pending an expulsion hearing.
+Suspensions, when not including a recommendation for expulsion, shall not exceed five (5) consecutive school days per suspension.
+Upon a recommendation of expulsion by the Principal or Principal’s designee, the pupil and the pupil’s parent/guardian or representative will be invited to a conference to determine if the suspension for the pupil should be extended pending an expulsion hearing.
 In such instances when the Charter School has determined a suspension period shall be extended, such extension shall be made only after a conference is held with the pupil or the pupil’s parents, unless the pupil and the pupil’s parents fail to attend the conference.

 This determination will be made by the Principal or designee upon either of the following: 1) the pupil’s presence will be disruptive to the education process; or 2) the pupil poses a threat or danger to others.
 Upon either determination, the pupil’s suspension will be extended pending the results of an expulsion hearing.